 In 2014, Luna served as an undergraduate assistant coach at the University of Texas at Dallas.
 That season, the team went 22-11 overall and 12-4 in conference play.
 Luna helped run practices and traveled with the team to do statistics and manage film.

 During his playing career, he was an outside hitter at UT Dallas for the men’s club team.
 Luna also saw time at setter and libero.
-During his collegiate career, he helped to grow the indoor and outdoor men’s game in the South.
 The club finished fourth at the SIVA Championships his senior year.
-He also worked as a club official in the North Texas Region.
+He also worked as a club official in the North Texas Region and took an active role in growing the men’s game in the South.